elwin013/parcel-plugin-static-files-copy/README.md

 Beyond the default settings, you can:

-1. Name of the folder to be copied.
+1. Name of the directory to be copied.
-1. Copy multiple folders.
+2. Copy multiple directory.
+3. Copy different directory based on different output directory.
-1. Watch for changes during development (rebuilding when necessary).
+3. Watch for changes during development (rebuilding when necessary).

 ### Example

-The following configures the plugin to copy all files in `public` to the build folder and watch for changes in all source files (`**` is a deep wildcard).
+The following configures the plugin to copy all files in `public` to the build directory and watch for changes in all source files (`**` is a deep wildcard).

 ```json
 // package.json